parlaynu/snappit/README.md

     $ snappit list

-To reset to the baseline snapshot:
+To restore to the baseline snapshot:

-    $ snappit reset baseline
+    $ snappit restore baseline

-This last command will reset the source directories to how they were when the baseline snapshot was created.
+This last command will restore the source directories to how they were when the baseline snapshot was created. sss